-What is Bipolar Disorder?
+What Is Bipolar Disorder?

 It is crucial to differentiate bipolar disorder from major depressive disorder, as a bipolar patient will commonly experience depressive episodes more often than hypomanic episodes, which may result in an incorrect diagnosis.
-During a hypomanic episode, people with bipolar disorder may engage in impulsive or dangerous behaviors that can become self-destructive in a number of ways, financially, socially, or physically.
+During a hypomanic episode, people with bipolar disorder may engage in impulsive or dangerous behaviors that can become self-destructive in several ways—financially, socially, or physically.

 Increased Awareness of Mental Health Problems

 Young people and adolescents who identify with underrepresented racial and social groups may also utilize mental health services more often, a study published in the Journal of Adolescent Health suggests.
-As such, there may not be an actual rise in the incidence of new bipolar disorder cases.
+As such, there may not be a substantial rise in new bipolar disorder cases.
 It is possible that more cases are being diagnosed because of better resources being available to at-risk populations.

 Epidemiology: Prevalence or Incidence?